|Title:||Pitching Coach/Recruiting Coordinator|

 Coach and his wife, Keli, have three children.
 Colby, 13, an accomplished swimmer and actor, Brayden, 11, who loves every sport with a ball, and is often the team bat boy, and a black lab Moxie, who will chase any ball or stick, but mostly loves food.
 He loves the Mets, Jets, being with his family and friends, taking walks with his dog, and the Dave Matthews Band.

-- Since Mazzoni joined the program, three Pioneer hurlers have gone on to play professional baseball.
+- Since Mazzoni joined the program, Four Pioneer hurlers have gone on to play professional baseball.
 Jay Monti became the first SHU pitcher drafted in the Division I era when he was taken by the Toronto Blue Jays in 2007.
 Troy Scribner, the all-time leader in wins at Sacred Heart, signed a contract with the Houston Astros in 2013.
 Kody Kerski became the second highest draft pick in school history when he was drafted in the eighth round of the 2014 draft.
+Jason Foley signed as an undrafted free agent with the Detroit Tigers in the summer of 2016.

 - Nick Leiningen was named the 2011 NEC Rookie of the Year